|

 Some investors firmly believe:

-"I am
+"I am very clear about my

 investment goals.

-I hold Blue Chip stocks so that I
+I hold Blue Chip stocks so that I can

-an income from their
+earn an income from their dividends.

-During times of financial crisis,
+During times of financial crisis, and

-market periods, their share price might fall significantly.
+bear market periods, their share price

 But that is okay because they might

-eventually recover, and I earn dividend income in the meantime."
+eventually recover, and I earn

-Question:
+Question: Is this

 sensible?